ColinWu0403/ECG_AFIB/README.md

 This project contains a collection of classification models in Python that predict if a patient has Atrial Fibrillation (Afib) based on the given Electrocardiography (ECG) signals of the patient.

-The models are written in Python using `scikit-learn` and `TensorFlow Keras` for classification and use `wfdb` and `Neurokit2` to analyze ECG signals and measure data to export them to a dataset (in the _data/_ folder as .csv files).
+The models are written in Python using `scikit-learn` and `TensorFlow Keras`. `wfdb` and `Neurokit2` are used to analyze ECG signals and measure data to export them to a dataset (in the _data/_ folder as .csv files).

 The ECG signals are taken from the open-source MIT-BIH Atrial Fibrillation Database (in _afdb/_) and the PTB-XL ECG Database (in _ptb/_).